ignoreintuition/jSchema/README.md

 ```

 ### FILTER
-To filter a dataset you can call the filter method and pass three of more arguments.
+To filter a dataset you can call the filter method and pass three or more arguments.
 First argument is always the table name.
-The second and third are the field to filter by and the value to filter it on.
-Additional pairs can be included as 4th, 5th parameters and so on.
+The second and third are the field to filter by, and the value to filter it on.
+Additional pairs can be included as fourth, fifth parameters and so on.
 A filtered dataset will be created in the WORK space.

 ```Javascript
 s.filter('GENDER', 'Gender', 'Female')